ThreatAlert(R) Platform for FedRAMP, FISMA/RMF and CMMC ATO Acceleration

-The ThreatAlert(R) Gov Landing Zone on AWS is a purpose built authorization boundary that is 100% self-contained to meet NIST SP 800-53 security controls for compliance with FedRAMP, FISMA and CMMC requirements.
-The ThreatAlert(R) Gov Landing Zone (GLZ) ensures separation of network, application & data, management and security functions.
+The ThreatAlert(R) Gov Ready Platform on Cloud Services like AWS, GCP or Microsoft Azure is a purpose built authorization boundary that is 100% self-contained to meet NIST SP 800-53 security controls for compliance with FedRAMP, FISMA and CMMC requirements.
+The ThreatAlert(R) Security Platform ensures separation of network, application & data, management and security functions.
 The ThreatAlert Landing Zone is a multi-account implementation that includes a comprehensive suite of common security services that deliver critical compliance services to the application zone.
 The application zone is optimized for supporting dedicated, hybrid and shared software deployment models as well as multi-product offerings for ISV with multiple offerings.
-The ThreatAlert Gov Landing Zone is an AWS vetted solution and meets FedRAMP, FISMA, CMMC and DOD CC SRG requirements.
-The information security levels supported by the ThreatAlert Gov Landing Zone include:
+The ThreatAlert Security Platform is an AWS vetted solution and meets FedRAMP, FISMA, CMMC and DOD CC SRG requirements.
+The information security levels supported by the ThreatAlert Security Platform include:

 – FedRAMP High, Moderate and Low